wokeketm1/Tm1-100-Days/README.md

 therefore i record the time which get along with tm1 bit-by-bit

-In order to be more convenient for developers to develop Tm1 Project
+hope it will be convenient for developers to develop tm1 project.